digitranslab/zakk/backend/tests/integration/README.md

 docker compose -f docker-compose.mock-it-services.yml -p mock-it-services-stack up -d
 ```
 You will have to modify the networks section of the docker-compose file to `<your stack name>_default` if you brought up the standard
-onyx services with a name different from the default `onyx-stack`.
+zakk services with a name different from the default `zakk-stack`.

 ## Guidelines for Writing Integration Tests